a-folino/australia-today/README.md

 # australiaToday
-News site fetching from APIs to display articles around the net.
+News site I made fetching from APIs to display news and weather, also fetching from a local json file utilising a scroll function.

-Site is still under construction, needs refactoring